Table of Contents

 The Cryosphere in Peril: Sea Ice and the Albedo Feedback Loop

-Sea ice is the backbone of the Arctic marine ecosystem.
-It provides a platform for hunting, breeding, and resting for species like polar bears, ringed seals, and walruses.
-It also reflects a large portion of incoming solar radiation back into space—a critical service known as the albedo effect.
-As ice melts, darker ocean water is exposed, absorbing more heat and accelerating further melting.
-This self-reinforcing cycle is a primary driver of Arctic warming.
+Sea ice forms the backbone of the Arctic marine ecosystem and is a fundamental element in the Earth’s climate system.
+It acts as a platform for essential life processes such as hunting, breeding, and resting for iconic species like polar bears, ringed seals, and walruses.
+Moreover, sea ice’s bright, reflective surface bounces a significant portion of incoming solar radiation back into space—a crucial process known as the albedo effect.
+As this ice diminishes, darker ocean waters are exposed, which absorb more sunlight and heat, accelerating ice melt in a self-reinforcing feedback loop that intensifies regional and global warming.

 Record Low Extent and Thinning Ice

-This loss directly destroys habitat.
-Polar bears, which rely on sea ice to hunt seals, face longer fasting periods on land, reduced body condition, and lower cub survival rates.
-The US Geological Survey projects that two-thirds of the world’s polar bears could disappear by 2050 if sea ice continues to decline at current rates.
-Ringed seals, which build snow caves on ice for their pups, are forced to give birth on open ice or land, exposing young to predation and weather.
+This loss of sea ice is devastating for wildlife.
+Polar bears depend on the ice to hunt seals, their primary prey.
+As ice retreats, polar bears face extended fasting periods on land, leading to poorer body condition and reduced cub survival rates.
+The US Geological Survey projects that two-thirds of the world’s polar bears may vanish by 2050 if current trends continue.
+Ringed seals, which construct protective snow dens on ice to shelter their pups, increasingly must give birth on exposed ice or on land, heightening vulnerability to predators and harsh weather.

 Walruses and the Haul-Out Crisis